 Alternatives to court do exist for divorcing couples who believe they can reach an agreement.
 Mediation is a cost-effective option in which an independent third party assists the spouses in working out their differences.
 As a certified family court mediator, Douglas Barker can also represent you in a collaborative divorce, working with your spouse and their lawyer to reach consensus.

 Aside from a one-year separation, the grounds for South Carolina divorce include a determination of fault.
 This is where an experienced advocate is critical because an adverse ruling can affect property division, alimony and even child custody.
-We will fight to deliver the best possible results in court whether it’s a fault-based case or not.
+Our Mount Pleasant divorce attorneys will fight to deliver the best possible results in court whether it’s a fault-based case or not.

 When no agreement can be reached, it’s up to family court to determine questions of property division, alimony, child custody and child support.
 We fight hard not just for the best terms on each issue, but for a complete resolution that provides closure to all.
 We also help those considering marriage to address these matters proactively.
 If you have questions about protecting your property, we can explain and draft a prenuptial agreement.

-For legal advice on any marriage or divorce question, we offer consultations.
-Call us at 843-727-0077 or contact us online.
+For legal advice on any marriage or divorce question, our attorneys offer consultations.
+Call us at 843-640-0532 or contact us online for a free consultation.
 From our Mount Pleasant office, we represent clients in the courts of Charleston, Dorchester and Berkeley counties.